emilypark0418/emilypark.github.io/index.md

 <img align="middle" src="assets/img/profile_new.jpg" width="250" height="250">

 Hi - currently I am a 1st year CS master’s student at Columbia University, specializing in Machine Learning.
 I am passionate about creating a **✨positive disruption✨ in making AI trustworthy, safer, and fairer for various users in various contexts**.
-You can reach me at cp3227@columbia.edu.
+You can reach me at <cp3227@columbia.edu>.

 My interest in **Explainable and Robust ML** was fostered through my extensive research experience at Boeing, where I was involved in ***Automated Visual Inspection*** and ***Autonomous Flight*** projects that emphasizes both performance and explainability of AI models.
-This research resulted in a US patent pending, ICCV 2021 accepted 1st author paper.
-I have also closely collaborated with Boeing Directors and cross functional teams in different time zones to establish a new Boeing R&D center (BKETC) in South Korea from scratch.
+This research resulted in a US patent pending, ICCV 2021 accepted 1st author paper, <a href="https://bit.ly/3FIRi2r">LFI-CAM</a>.
+I have also closely collaborated with Boeing Directors and cross functional teams in different time zones to establish a <a href="https://www.linkedin.com/pulse/our-one-global-team-driving-future-naveed-hussain/">new Boeing R&D center (Boeing Korea Engineering & Technology Center, BKETC)</a> in South Korea from scratch as a founding member.
 In addition, I have demonstrated leadership and project management skills where I have shaped and managed many of Boeing's research portfolio projects and milestones.

 I have leveraged my academic background to better understand and navigate not only the research problem itself, but also the entailing business impacts, opportunities, and risks which helped me approach a problem with a holistic perspective.
 I believe such skills and unique experiences differentiate me from other engineers and researchers.

-I was an undergraduate Korea Foundation for Advanced Studies (KFAS) Scholarship scholar, and currently a Korean Government Study Abroad Scholarship scholar.
+I was an undergraduate <a href="https://eng.kfas.or.kr/theme/kfaschanel/intl_scholarship_5.php">Korea Foundation for Advanced Studies (KFAS) Scholarship</a> scholar, and currently a <a href="https://www.studyinkorea.go.kr/en/sub/gks/allnew_government.do">Korean Government Overseas Study Scholarship</a> scholar.

 <br />